rspack-contrib/ts-checker-rspack-plugin/CONTRIBUTING.md

 ### Improve documentation

-As a **fork-ts-checker-webpack-plugin** user, you are the perfect candidate to help us improve our documentation: typo corrections, clarifications, more examples, etc. Take a look at the [documentation issues that need help](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin/labels/docs).
+As a **fork-ts-checker-webpack-plugin** user, you are the perfect candidate to help us improve our documentation: typo corrections, clarifications, more examples, etc.

 Please follow the [Documentation guidelines](#documentation).